CHENGDU80/chengdu80-submission-of-the-code-2020-uzh/readme.md

 run `python news4company.py` to get the related the recognized entities from the news.
 Need to change the file path in the `news4company.py`.

+Should have finacial news in the `chengdu80/dataset/2012_financial_news/2012-01-01/` directory.

 ## Notice
 Due to limited time, we have some ideas that are not achieved so far.
 We believe they can work and that would be our work focus in the future.